jcarrano/wg-podman/README.md

 Also included is a couple of scripts to automate creating WG configs and new users/peers.

+### Important note regarding security when using the scripts

+The user-add script will create a public/private key pair.
+The private key is bundled with the server's public key in a wireguard config file which you are supposed to send to the user.
+This is sub-optimal from a security point of view and the best thing would be if the user's private key never leaves their computer.

+In an ideal world, the user would send the public key to the server admin over an authenticated (not necessarily private) channel.
+Unfortunately, this is not easy to do for non tech-savy users.
+Consider your tradeoffs.

 ## To do

 The WG config-creation scripts leave much to be desired.